Lamin-Jr/Modal-Project/README.md

 # Modal-Project
 This is my own modal project
-A Moal Pop up Written in JaVASCRIPT
+A Modal Pop up Written in JaVASCRIPT